diopausar/Hackboat/BCG Info/README.md

-Here are all the resources you want to run a scenario!
+Here are all the resources you need if you want to run a scenario!